Is It Time To Increase Your Serving Size of CBD?

-Even though oral administration (i.e., edibles such as capsules, coconut oil and gummies) also involves ingestion, it’s an entirely different method of delivery.
+Even though oral administration (i.e. ingestibles such as capsules, coconut oil, gummies, and other CBD edibles) also involves ingestion, it’s an entirely different method of delivery.
 Instead of being absorbed through the tissue underneath your tongue, the CBD gets into your system through your digestive tract.
 Having to go through your digestive system means that the CBD is broken down and metabolized by enzymes in your saliva, stomach, intestines, and liver before being delivered finally to your bloodstream, where you then feel its effects.
 This longer journey means that it takes longer for the effects of orally-administered CBD to appear—closer to 1-2 hours.
 This different metabolic pathway also means you might experience a difference in how long the effects last.

 On top of that, because CBD tends to evaporate and degrade around 320° F (160° C), edible oils such as CBD coconut oil that can be used to cook with can sometimes result in a lower serving being delivered into your system if the cooking temperatures have passed the vaporization point and broken the CBD down.
 This is important information when baking edibles!

 Why does high quality CBD matter?